jonlpersson/ed-latimore/site/_posts/2020-01-28-5-reasons-youre-broke-how-to-stop-being-poor.md

 Poor people stay poor because they can’t imagine a result that is not instantaneously gratifying.
 The better you are at considering the future, the better you are at planning for it.

-The inability to plan for the future is such a strong predictor of your likelihood to remain poor that it's been shown that languages which make the speaker separate from the idea of the future make the speakers more likely to be in debt, overweight, and smoke.
+The inability to plan for the future is such a strong predictor of your likelihood to remain poor that it’s been shown that languages which make the speaker separate from the idea of the future make the speakers more likely to be in debt, overweight, and smoke.

 [From a Ted Talk by economist Keith Chen](https://ideas.ted.com/5-examples-of-how-the-languages-we-speak-can-affect-the-way-we-think/){: target="_blank"}: